ephe-meral/ephe-meral.github.io/content/post/2016-02-10-dependency-injection-considered-harmful-stupid-part-2.md

 ---
-layout: post
+title: Dependency Injection Considered ~~Harmful~~ Stupid - Part 2
-title: "Dependency Injection Considered <del>Harmful</del> Stupid - Part 2"
+slug: di-considered-stupid-pt2
-date: 2016-02-10T05:56:34+01:00
+date: 2016-02-10T05:56:34Z
 tags:
 - programming
 - elixir
 - entity_systems
 ---

-After messing around with dependency injection frameworks in the [first part]({% post_url 2016-01-15-dependency-injection-considered-harmful-stupid %}), let's see how we can take our LotR example and unclutter it by using data-oriented functional programming in [Elixir](http://elixir-lang.org/)!
+After messing around with dependency injection frameworks in the [first part]({{< relref "2016-01-15-dependency-injection-considered-harmful-stupid.md" >}}), let's see how we can take our LotR example and unclutter it by using data-oriented functional programming in [Elixir](http://elixir-lang.org/)!

 <!--more-->